wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/return-school/includes/2-features-benefits.md

 A building pass will be created for a same day visit.

-On the pass below you will notice a QR code.
+On the pass below, you will notice a QR code.
 This is a setting that has been enabled to allow for contactless building access.
 If your facility does not support the scanning of such codes, you can disable this setting.
 You will learn more about the settings later in this module.

 > [!div class="mx-imgBorder"]
 > [![Screenshot showing return to school portal page with a QR code day pass.](../media/day-pass.png)](../media/day-pass.png#lightbox)